MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/understanding-differences-between-analytical-standard-dataflows.md

 ### Heavy data transformations on large data tables&mdash;analytical dataflow

 Analytical dataflows are an excellent option for processing large amounts of data.
-Analytical dataflows are also enhancing the computing power behind the transformation.
-Having the data is stored in Azure Data Lake,  increases the writing speed to a destination.
-Compared to Common Data Service (which might have many rules to check at the time of data storage), Azure Data Lake is faster for read/write transactions on a large amount of data.
+Analytical dataflows also enhance the computing power behind the transformation.
+Having the data stored in Azure Data Lake Storage Gen2 increases the writing speed to a destination.
+Compared to Common Data Service (which might have many rules to check at the time of data storage), Azure Data Lake Storage Gen2 is faster for read/write transactions on a large amount of data.

 ### AI features&mdash;analytical dataflow